saharama/saharama.github.io/essays/smart-questions.md

 ## The Importance of smart questions for smart software engineers

-## Bad Question
+## Back to the Drawing Screen

-Clean Project Repo: <a href="https://github.com/saharama/EE205_FinalProject"> saharama/EE205_FinalProject/</a>
+Average StackOverflow question: <a href="https://github.com/saharama/EE205_FinalProject"> saharama/EE205_FinalProject/</a>

 ## Good Question

-Link to good question: <a href="https://stackoverflow.com/questions/9371238/why-is-reading-lines-from-stdin-much-slower-in-c-than-python"> saharama/EE205_FinalProject/</a>
+Example of a good question: <a href="https://stackoverflow.com/questions/9371238/why-is-reading-lines-from-stdin-much-slower-in-c-than-python"> saharama/EE205_FinalProject/</a>

 ## Wrap-Up